encho253/Java-Tasks/Defining_Classes_Part_2.md

 *	Implement the operators `+` and `-` (addition and subtraction of matrices of the same size) and `*` for matrix multiplication.
 *	Throw an exception when the operation cannot be performed.
 *	Implement the `true` operator (check for non-zero elements).

-### Problem 11.
-Version attribute
-*	Create a `[Version]` attribute that can be applied to structures, classes, interfaces, enumerations and methods and holds a version in the format `major.minor` (e.g. `2.11`).
-*	Apply the version attribute to a sample class and display its version at runtime.